rspec/rspec.github.io/source/blog/2019-05-11-rspec-rails-4-0-has-been-released.md

 allow a "soft support" for Rails 4.2 during this transitionary period but we strongly urge you to upgrade Rails to use 4.0.0.

+### Removed version lock with RSpec gems

+The `rspec-rails` gem is no longer locked with the versioning of the other RSpec gems, we will now be releasing `rspec-rails` with each new major Rails release, keeping in lock step with their supported major versions.

 ### Improved JRuby support

 We have improved JRuby support and RSpec Rails 4 fully supports JRuby on Rails 5 and 6.